HiromitsuAraki/Methylica/README.md

 <br>

 ### Visualization ICs
+When ICA is completed, Methylica provides a heatmap of clustering based on the mixing coefficient matrix A, boxplots to compare weightings among the user-defined group categories, and a table of loading values comprising each IC.

 #### Heatmap clustering of ICs
-When ICA is completed, Methylica provides a heatmap of clustering based on the mixing coefficient matrix A (Figure 1B), boxplots to compare weightings among the user-defined group categories (Figure 1C), and a table of loading values comprising each IC (Figure 1D).
+When ICA is completed, Methylica provides a heatmap of clustering based on the mixing coefficient matrix A, boxplots to compare weightings among the user-defined group categories (Figure 1C), and a table of loading values comprising each IC (Figure 1D).

 <img src="./README_files/Figures/HeatmapClustering.png" width=500x500>
 <br>